Pelvic Inflammatory Disease (PID)

 What is PID?

 Pelvic Inflammatory Disease (PID) is an infection of a person's reproductive system: uterus, ovaries, fallopian tubes and vagina.
-It is most common in sexually active people under the age of 25, but can occur in sexually active people of any age.
-If not treated, PID can cause serious health problems such as infertility, ongoing pain with sex, or increased risk of ectopic (tubal) pregnancy.
+It is most common in sexually active people under the age of 25, but can occur in any person with these organs.
+If not treated, PID can cause serious health problems such as infertility, pain with sex, increased risk of ectopic (tubal) pregnancy, illness or even death.

 What causes PID?

 PID is usually caused by bacteria that travel up the vagina into the uterus and fallopian tubes.
-PID can be caused by chlamydia or gonorrhea, but may be caused by bacteria that are not sexually transmitted.
-People under age 25 who are sexually active, people who have more than one sexual partner, or people who douche are at increased risk for getting PID.
-People are also at risk if their partner has other sex partners.
+PID can be caused by sexually transmitted infections such as chlamydia or gonorrhea, as well as bacteria that are not sexually transmitted.
+People at highest risk for getting PID include sexually active people under age 25, people who have more than one sexual partner or their partner has multiple sexual partners, or people who douche (insert water or cleansers into the vagina).
 Having a prior episode of PID increases the risk of having it again.
 There is a small risk of PID immediately after an IUD insertion.

 What are the symptoms of PID?